wakululuu/tp/docs/DeveloperGuide.md

 3. Should be able to save up to 1000 workers and 1000 shifts worth of data that persists over sessions.
 4. Data should be saved after every change.
 5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-6. A fresh new user should be able to figure out how to use the App easily.
+6. A fresh new user should be able to figure out how to use the app easily.

 *{More to be added}*

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Mainstream OS**: Windows, Linux, Unix, macOS
 * **Role**: A position that a worker is able to fill based on their skill set (e.g Cashier, Cleaner, Burger Flipper)
 * **Service Rating**: A rating given based on how well the worker performs at their work